-If you’re looking for a beach holiday destination, there’s no place quite like Croatia.
+If you’re looking for a beach holiday destination, there’s no place quite like Croatia and this list of the best Croatia beaches is here to prove it.
 This beautiful country stretching along the Adriatic Sea has some of the most incredible beaches in the world.
-While some of them are close together and easy to visit in a single trip, others are more remote and might take a bit of planning to get there.
+While some of the best beaches in Croatia are close together and easy to visit in a single trip, others are remoter and might take a bit of planning to get there.

 Zlatni Rat Beach